 The exceptionally high degree of integrity that the Forty Acres NHL exhibits conveys the feeling and association of the historical time and place as well as the vision of Cesar Chavez and the deep purpose of the farm labor movement.
-The property thus presents an outstanding opportunity to preserve, interpret, and commemorate multiple dimensions of the farm labor movement and Cesar Chavez.
+The property thus presents an outstanding opportunity to preserve, interpret, and commemorate multiple dimensions of the life of Cesar Chavez and the history of the farm labor movement.